vijayakoppineedi/drupal7/sites/all/modules/custom/datasets/README.txt

   created integer default 0
 );

-Steps:
+Steps: for New Organism
-1. Request new organism If its not there in dropdown To request go to url: http://gmod-dev7.nal.usda.gov/add-organism
+1. Request new organism If its not there in dropdown To request go to url: http://domain_url/datasets/request-project
 2. Once the user submitted the request organism, an email goes to administrator.
 3. Administrator checks and sees if the organism is worth to approve/reject.
 4. An email goes to the requested user about the organism approval if it is approved.
 If rejected he wont   receives and email.

 Requirements:
-1. Date module - install and enable it.
+1. Date module - install and enable it. dateapi and date_popup modules.
 2. honeypot module - install and enable it.

-2. create a "datasets" folder for organism image under sites/default/files/
+3. create a "datasets" folder for organism image under sites/default/files/
+4. create db_tables in databse.